 Advice for riding your bike outdoors during the COVID-19 pandemic

 Bicycle Network has the following advice for bike riding.
-This advice was last updated on Wednesday 1 April 2020 and assumes that you are not sick or self-isolating.
-Guidelines can also vary from state to state.
+This advice was last updated on Tuesday 12 May 2020 and assumes that you are not sick or self-isolating.
+Guidelines vary from state to state.

-- You can go for a ride by yourself, with one other person, or with people that you live with.
-You should adhere to physical distancing guidelines and stay 1.5 metres apart if riding with someone you don't live with.
+- You can go for a ride with other people but each person must maintain physical distancing and stay 1.5 metres apart.

-- If you’re working from home and going for a ride to get your daily exercise you should avoid stopping and be mindful of where you place your helmet, glasses, gloves etc. Keep them with your bike or on your person rather than placing them down somewhere.
+- When you do go for a ride you should avoid sharing equipment and be mindful of where you place your helmet, glasses, gloves etc. Keep them with your bike or on your person rather than placing them down somewhere.